2024–25 South-West Indian Ocean cyclone season: Storm names

-Ancha was counted as a off-season South-west Indian Ocean tropical cyclone, as well as Bheki.
+Ancha and Bheki were both counted as off-season South-west Indian Ocean tropical cyclones.

+After the season, the eleven names used were automatically retired and replaced with Ainga, Basil, Cassia, Deba, Etienne, Fatuma, Gori, Henning, Itai, Josha and Kalulu, respectively for the 2027-28 season.
+Additionally, the unused names Lira, Rajab, Savana, and Xangy were replaced by Letlama, Rouma, Soary, and Xavier respectively.

 Season effects

 This table lists all of the tropical cyclones and subtropical cyclones that were monitored during the 2024–2025 South-West Indian Ocean cyclone season.
 Information on their intensity, duration, name, areas affected, primarily comes from RSMC La Réunion.
 Death and damage reports come from either press reports or the relevant national disaster management agency while the damage totals are given in 2024 or 2025 USD.